 Albania: Economic governance, regulatory reform, public participation, and pro-poor development in Albania

 The sustainable supply of safe, sufficient and quality water is a priority for the government of Albania.
-While access to water has considerably improved in recent years, one of the persistent issues is poor service: the water pipes are old, the quality of water is low and there are frequent water cuts.
-The recent decentralization and commercialization of water supply services have pushed water prices up, but improvements in service are lagging behind.
+While access to water has improved considerably in recent years, poor service is a persistent issue: the water pipes are old, the quality of water is low and there are frequent water cuts.
+The decentralization and commercialization of water supply services have pushed water prices up, but improvements in service are lagging behind.

 It also established mechanisms for participatory debate and decision-making as a way to improve access to electricity and water services, and thus to reduce poverty.

 Click here for more detailed results from the Joint Programmes in Albania.

 - The joint programme produced a report to help regulatory bodies better monitor the provision and efficiency of public utilities.

 - A model water contract between water utilities and consumers developed by the joint programme is being introduced by all 56 Albanian water utility companies, which will regulate the relationship between the parties and eventually improve the quality of water and sewerage services.